Reference

 Project scaffolding

-New projects are created via npm create routecraft, a separate scaffolding package -- not a craft subcommand:
+New projects are created via bunx create-routecraft (or the equivalent for your package manager), a separate scaffolding package -- not a craft subcommand:

 Options: